project-roadwork/Astute-Seat-Lock/README.md

 # AC-GroupSeatLock
 **Lock seats in an A-Chassis vehicle to a specified group.
 Licensed under MIT (open-source).**

+**Features:**
+* Customizeable
+* Two types of detection methods which uses `SeatWelds` and the `.Occupant` property.
+* Automatically deletes the `A-Chassis Interface` from the unauthorized user.
+* Three methods of unauthorized handling: teleporting the user away from the vehicle, killing the user, and jumping the user away from the VehicleSeat.
+* Double checks if the `A-Chassis Interface` *is* deleted.

-This *should* work with every A-Chassis vehicle which inserts an "A-Chassis Interface."
+This *should* work with every A-Chassis vehicle which inserts an `A-Chassis Interface`.

 All contributions are welcome!